FelipeRamosDev/4hands-api/README.md

 | phone | string | The user's phone |

 ##### Success Response
 Returns the new user document.
-One of the properties on the response is `token`, this "token" will be required on the request headers for every endpoint requested that is auth protected with `isAuthRoute` set as `true` on the Endpoint declaration, so store it into the cookies to use later.
+One of the properties on the response is `token`, this token will be required on the request headers for every endpoint that is auth protected with `isAuthRoute` set as `true`, so store it into the cookies to use later.

-#### Endpoint [POST] /auth/login
+#### [POST] /auth/login
 ##### Params
 | name | type | description |
 | ---- | ---- | ----------- |